spencertipping/ni/doc/cheatsheet.md

 * `input_directory \<`: Read from directory
   * This tool can be powerful in combination with Hadoop operations, described below.
 * `D:<field1>,:<field2>...`: JSON Destructure
-  * `ni` implements a very fast JSON parser that is great at pulling out string and numeral fields.
+  * `ni` can easily grab scalar fields (i.e. strings, numbers, and nulls) from JSON, For example: `ni i'{"hi":5,"there":"alive"}' D:there,:hi` yields `alive	5`
-  * As of 2016-12-24, the JSON destructurer does not support list-based fields in JSON.
+  * The JSON destructurer does _not_ support pulling out list-based fields or nested hashes within JSON.
+* `1`: Dummy pulse
+  * `ni 1` is syntactic sugar for `ni n1`.
+It is useful for launching scripts in Perl, Ruby, Lisp, or Python from `ni`.
+  * Examples of the use of the `1` operator are shown in the Perl section below.

 ##File Output and Compression
 * ` > filename`: Redirect stream to file